UKHSA-Internal/devops-github-reusable-workflows/README.md

 ## `[CI] Lint and Deploy Terraform stacks`

-Deploy Terraform stack that use our standard folder structure.
-The Terraform code will be linted, scanned, planned and deployed.
-This does currently only supports using an AWS S3 backend but support for Azure backend is planned.
+Deploys Terraform code that uses our standard folder structure.
+The Terraform code will be linted, scanned, validated, planned and deployed.
+This currently only supports using an AWS S3 backend.
+Support for using an Azure backend is planned.